 Wharfedale in springtime : one day photography workshop

-We will probably spend most of our time in one woodland location, potentially finishing the day at a nearby viewpoint.
-We will explore different photographic opportunities and how to meet the challenge of making sense of beautiful but chaotic woodland!.
-There will be plenty of opportunity to cover a number of different creative techniques and to work on more complex compositions.
+We will look at how to meet the challenge of making sense of beautiful but chaotic woodland and there will be plenty of opportunity to cover a number of different creative techniques and to work on more complex compositions.
 The wild flowers should also be excellent at this time and I'd recommend bringing a longer lens or macro lens if you have one.
 We'll work together during the day - I am there to give you as much help as you would like and to show you some lesser known gems tucked away in Wharfedale.